linkdd/letlang/www/content/book/chapter-1/1-primitive-types.md

 false is boolean;  # true
 ```

-They are implemented using the Rust type `bool`.

 # Numbers

 The classes are named `int` and `number`.
 The class `number` contains all the